 AM This morning we embark on a private walking tour with our local academic to explore the intriguing sites of Bukhara.
 Including the Great Ark with its beautiful views of the city, the Kalon Minaret, the maze of alleys at Char Minar and the Domed Bazaars.

-- Visit Shahriston Market a virtually tourist free bazaar where locals trade bling jewellery and house sized carpets
+Visit a virtually tourist free bazaar where locals trade bling jewellery and house sized carpets.

-- Visiting UNESCO Carpet weaving shop to see carpet making, then the Bukhara gold embroidery factory.
-Followed by a private visit with miniature painting artist Davlat Burovich Toshev in his studio.
+We visit a carpet weaving shop to see carpet making, then the Bukhara gold embroidery factory, followed by a private visit with miniature painting artist Davlat Burovich Toshev in his studio.

-- Explore the Food Bazaar with Chef from leading restaurant and then go back to his restaurant and together cook a traditional Bukhara meal and eat it with the chef.
+We explore the incredible bazaar with an expert chef from a well-known restaurant and then go back to his restaurant and together cook a traditional Bukhara meal.

 Hotel Shahriston Bukhara | Meals: B,L,D